serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-4.md

 client instance, and send the data in the correct json format.
 This was a bit difficult since changing a shared object in rust is made safer with it's borrowing system.

-I had to create a Mutex, lock the shared object inside it everytime the value changed.
-This was tough and took some time for me to understand when to lock and when to release the state, so as not to block the server's actions.
+I had to lock the shared object everytime the value changed.
+This was tough and took some time for me to understand when to lock and when to release the state, so as to avoid blocking the server's other functionality.

 ### Improvements up on the server
 After this was ready, I had two features that I wanted to implement in my web server.